 |Statistics (must NOT be older than 10 years of the application deadline to the RN-MSN Program)||3 credits|

 |Elective (humanities, science or social science)||3 credits|

 RN-MSN Specific Curriculum

 RN-MSN students will complete the following three undergraduate level courses following admission to the RN-MSN Program but prior to enrolling in a master’s level clinical course.
-For detailed information about an individual master’s advanced practice area and a listing of the master’s-level courses required, refer to the MSN program site.
+Note: admission priority will be given to RN-MSN students who commit to full-time study, thus able to complete full program in three years.
+For detailed information about the Nursing Leadership advanced practice area and a listing of the master’s-level courses required, refer to the MSN program site.